K0F/cppCollider/README.md

 #bare supercollider build

+CMake is broken right now.. sorry for this

 This program is linked against bare SuperCollider build, the diffenernt cmake options in non-standart SC build were made:

 ```